Compiled by Jerome F. Weber

 Richard Taruskin, “Antoine Busnoys and the L’Homme armé Tradition,” Journal of AMS, XXXIX:2 (Summer 1986), pp. 255-93, writes about Busnoys and the Naples Masses, suggesting (pp. 260ff.) that Busnoys’s Mass is the earliest of the group and that the Naples Masses are also by him.
 Fabrice Fitch, Johannes Ockeghem: Masses and Models (Paris, 1997, pp. 62ff.), suggests that Ockeghem’s setting is the earliest.
 Craig Wright, op. cit. (p.
 175), calls Du Fay’s the first setting.
 Alejandro Planchart, Guillaume Du Fay (Cambridge, 2018, p.
 594) firmly calls Du Fay and Ockeghem the composers of the first two Masses, jointly commissioned by Philip the Good in May 1461.

-Twenty-three of the Masses have been recorded complete, but only four have been recorded more than twice (Du Fay, Ockeghem, two by Josquin des Prez).
-The recordings are arranged chronolog-ically, citing conductor, ensemble, and date of recording if known.
-Following is the issued format (78, 45, LP, MC, CD, SACD), the label and the issue number(s).
+Twenty-three of the Masses have been recorded complete, but only six have been recorded more than twice (Du Fay, Ockeghem, two by Josquin des Prez, La Rue, and one by Palestrina).
+The recordings of each work are arranged chronologically, citing conductor, ensemble, and date of recording if known.
+Following is the issued format (78, 45, 33, LP, LP quad, MC, CD, SACD, DVD), the label, the issue number(s) and an album title.